grin-compiler/grin-compiler.github.io/index2.md

 Whole program analysis helps the compiler to remove dead code and dead data fields more effectively.
 E.g. it can remove the unused type class instances.
 This results much smaller executables.
-It also cuts down the number of referenced external libraries and symbols in the program binary which make programs more portable.
+It also cuts down the number of referenced external libraries and symbols in the program binary.

 ### Better Performance

 Whole program optimization can remove lots of redundant computation, *i.e. unnecessary laziness and redundant memory operations*.
-These program simplifications often allows other optimizations to apply.
+These program simplifications often make other optimizations possible.
-GRIN represets memory operations and laziness explicitly.
-This allows agressive memory layout optimizations, *i.e. unboxing, turning heap values to stack/register values.*
+GRIN represents memory operations and laziness explicitly.
+This allows aggressive memory layout optimizations, *i.e. unboxing, turning heap values to stack/register values.*
 GRIN also eliminates indirect function calls which enables LLVM to perform more optimizations.

 ### New Platforms

 GRIN uses LLVM for machine code generation.
-LLVM provides roboust tooling and support for all mainstream platforms.
+LLVM provides robust tooling and support for all mainstream platforms.
 With this design choice the main platforms can be easily supported, *i.e. x64, ARM, WebAssembly* covering desktop, mobile and web.

 # Benefits For Researchers

-*GRIN gives framework for functional language experimentation.*
+*GRIN provides a framework for functional language experimentation.*

 ### Analysis Framework

-Whole program compilation makes easy to observe and analyse programs.
+Whole program compilation makes it easy to observe and analyse programs.
-I.e. researchers can use GHC/GRIN to experiment with real world functional programs.
+I.e. researchers can use GHC/GRIN to experiment with real-world functional programs.
-GHC/GRIN compiler pipeline can serialize either the STG level and GRIN level intermediate representation (IR) for the whole program.
+The GHC/GRIN compiler pipeline can serialize both the STG level and the GRIN level intermediate representation (IR) for the whole program.
-With this framework it is easily to convert large Haskell programs to a research IR.
+With this framework it is easy to convert large Haskell programs to a research IR.
 We also plan to support all GHC primitive operations in the GRIN interpreter and GRIN native code generator.

 ### Related Work